StellarSand/privacy-settings/Privacy Settings/Android-Privacy-Settings.md

 Go to Settings

-**The actual location of the settings might differ from device to device.**
+**The actual location of the settings might differ from device to device.
+The following are according to stock android.**